 Phantom, the Nightshade.
 A mysterious man with illusion techniques.
 He uses knives as well as trained eagles.
 He also owns and commands the Iron Golem, a giant armor puppet suspended by chains which has spiked balls as hands.

 Balbars, the Hammer.
 Garibaldi's Advanced Guard and a massive armored behemoth wielding a big hammer.
 He has super armor (he doesn't flinch when hit) and a grab/pound move.

 Muramasa, the Blood Armor.
-A japanese Samurai who's somehow entered Garibaldi's service.
+A Samurai who's somehow entered Garibaldi's service.
 He uses a katana, and can use fire magic to attack his enemies.

 Garibaldi, the Golden Emperor.
 The Final Boss, a Palette Swap of his brother Arlon, albeit beefed-up considerably.
 He starts the fight mounted on a horse, and using Braford's energy blasts.

 Action Bomb: The Buster Drones in the section just before the Iron Golem.
 Whenever anything hits them, whether your blade or the ceiling spike balls, they'll blow up in a short-range flame scatter.